odoo/odoo/doc/reference/guidelines.rst

 Make your method work in batch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When adding a function, make sure it can process multiple records.
-Typically,
+When adding a function, make sure it can process multiple records by iterating
-such methods are decorated with the ``api.multi`` decorator.
-Then you will have
-to iterate on ``self`` to treat each record.
+on self to treat each record.

 .. code-block:: python

-    @api.multi
     def my_method(self)
         for record in self:
             record.do_cool_stuff()